 NOTE 1: For simplicity, the SEAL clients' interaction with Legacy 3GPP Message Gateway and Non-3GPP Message Gateway, and the SEAL-UU interface between Legacy 3GPP Message Gateway and Non-3GPP Message Gateway and SEAL servers are not shown in Figure 5.2-1.

 The MSGin5G UE-1 communicates with MSGin5G Server over MSGin5G-1 reference point.
-The MSGin5G UE-2 is a constrained device which does not have enough capability to communicate with MSGin5G Server.
-If allowed by configuration, the MSGin5G UE-1 may act as a UE Message Gateway to MSGin5G UE-2.
+The MSGin5G UE-2 is a constrained device which does not have enough capability to communicate with MSGin5G Server directly.
+MSGin5G UE-1 acts as a UE Message Gateway to MSGin5G UE-2.

 The Legacy 3GPP Message Gateway interacts with MSGin5G Server over MSGin5G-2 reference point on behalf of Legacy 3GPP UE (e.g., SMS, NIDD).